mitodl/hugo-course-publisher/site/content/courses/18-02sc-multivariable-calculus-fall-2010/_index.md

 course_image_caption_text: >-
   <p>Directional derivatives for functions of two variables.
 (Image courtesy of
   John B. Lewis.)</p>
-course_description: >-
-  <p>This course covers differential, integral and vector calculus for functions
-  of more than one variable.
-These mathematical tools and methods are used extensively in the physical sciences, engineering, economics and computer graphics.</p>
 course_info:
   instructors:
     - Prof. Denis Auroux